daed5/serpmaster/README.md

 SERPMaster processes search requests in real-time.
 We take care of proxy management, CAPTHAs, retries, result localization and other data acquisition aspects, so you're returned with 100% accurate data in CSV, JSON, or HTML format.

 **Here’s how it works on your end:**

-1. To make a request, provide a value for the parameter "q" (search query) and enter your authentication details.
+<br> 1.
+To make a request, provide a value for the parameter "q" (search query) and enter your authentication details.

-2. Based on your needs, you can customize your request and choose specific parameters, such as device, location, etc. [Here’s](https://docs.serpmaster.com/docs/parameter-values) a full list of the parameter values.
+<br> 2.
+Based on your needs, you can customize your request and choose specific parameters, such as device, location, etc. [Here’s](https://docs.serpmaster.com/docs/parameter-values) a full list of the parameter values.

-3. Our Google scraper will then collect the required information from your target.
+<br> 3.
+Our Google scraper will then collect the required information from your target.

-3. Receive ready-to-use Google SERP data.
+<br> 4.
+Receive ready-to-use Google SERP data.

 # Features